mancxvi/SharpIR_TWI/README.md

 Simple Sharp TWI thing
 ======================

-Uses [https://github.com/jeroendoggen/Arduino-distance-sensor-library](this Arduino sensor library) and Wire to make a simple i2c slave interface for a Sharp GP2Y0A21YK sensor.
+Uses [this Arduino sensor library](https://github.com/jeroendoggen/Arduino-distance-sensor-library) and Wire to make a simple i2c slave interface for a Sharp GP2Y0A21YK sensor.

 Included is a Python example script for Raspberry Pi that will read from the sensor once per second.